 Graduation is a significant milestone in every student’s career – it’s an opportunity for the University to formally recognise your hard work and congratulate you on your success.

-It’s also a special time for family and friends, who will gather from near and far to celebrate your achievements and wish you luck as you embark on a new adventure – whatever that may be.
+It’s also a special time for family and friends, who will watch from near and far to celebrate your achievements.
+Most importantly, it’s a special time for you – an unforgettable moment and the beginning of your future.

 While the government’s roadmap out of COVID-19 lockdown brings us all some optimism for the coming months, it's not currently clear whether social distancing or any other safety measures, including travel restrictions, will still be in operation in the UK later this year.